7th English Language Arts Unit 12

 Example: Where is the bread?
 It is on the counter.

-B. The situation that someone is in now.
+B. Used to refer to a situation someone is in now.

 Example: How is it going?
 Or, I like it here.